MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ### Problem.add_slc_term

 Adds a single squared linear combination (SLC) term to the problem.
-It accepts a list of composite terms and a lead coefficient.
-The list of terms may be given as either a list of `Term` objects or as a list of tuples, with each tuple containing a monomial term coefficient followed by the variable index for the monomial (or `None` if a constant).
-For more information, see [SlcTerm](xref:microsoft.quantum.optimization.slc-term).
+It accepts a list of monomial terms that make up the squared linear combination term and a lead coefficient.

 ```py
 subterms_Term = [